Limited Liability Company in Ukraine

 3) Shareholders are of the utmost importance

 LLC members could be legal entities or individuals, both residents and non-residents of Ukraine.
 A foreign individual, that is going to be a shareholder, shall obtain a Ukrainian tax number prior to the state registration.

 Moreover, the number of LLC shareholders is not limited, no matter whether you are the only one investor or you are one of 100 investors, the LLC would be the perfect match in both cases as it is less regulated and gives the investors a lot of freedom to run their own show.

 4) Possibility to conclude shareholders’ agreements

 Shareholders’ agreements are used as safeguards to protect the investors’ interests.
 They regulate the relationship between the shareholders, the company management, the shares ownership and the shareholders protection.
 It’s often called the constitution for the owners as the provisions of shareholders’ agreement are binding for the owners.

-A shareholders’ agreement may stipulate conditions under which the shareholder is entitled or obliged to purchase or sell the share in the charter capital, as well as to determine cases when this right or obligation arises. «Control your company or someone else will» – would be our main advice to investors.
+A shareholders’ agreement may stipulate conditions under which the shareholder is entitled or obliged to purchase or sell the share in the charter capital, as well as to determine cases when this right or obligation arises. «Control your company or someone else will», that would be our main advice to investors.